Lookofsea/Obsidian_note/100 - 🗄 Projects·项目/英语/Daily English Dictation 50 - 100.md

 - Doctor emoko has cond another intersting experiment he places rice into  three glass and cover it with water and every day for a month , he said thank you to one , （阿里嘎多），you are a idoit to second, and third one he completely ignored.
 - You know，most people think that the world is getting worse, left of the childern they had, but the fact is that the world has getting better in extro exrate.
 - In the city full of they are more humble creations standing by until that march or arpil until when it's time to
-- Trying is having the of fail, you have to that word from your vocabuly, see it and do it , yo
+- Trying is having the of fail, you have to that word from your vocabuly, see it and do it , you will.
+- well I think is the really xx of this issue.
+- Look Imagination you have image the possible before you can go and do it.

 #### 答案
 - Doctor emoto has **conducted** another interesting experiment；he placed rice into 3 glass beakers and covered it with water.
 And then every for a month he said thank you to one beaker, you're a idoit to the second, and the tird one he completely ignored.
 -  you know, most people think that the world is getting worse, that the life of their children is gonna be less than they had , but the fact of the matter is the world is getting better at an **extraordinary** rate.
 - In a city full of showy **sights**, these are more humble creations **standing by** until that **stretch** in march and april when it is time to **blossom**.
+- Tring is having the **p** to fail, you gotta **scrap** that word from your vocab, Say you're gonna do it, and you will.
+- Well that, I think is the really crux of this issue.
+- - Look Imagination **feeds** exploration.  you have to image the possible before you can go and do it.
+- go ahead